-On Monday, February 26, the Supreme Court will hear oral arguments in the case of Janus v.
+The Supreme Court issued a ruling in favor of plaintiff Mark Janus in the case of Janus v.
 American Federation of State, Country, and Municipal Employees, Council 31.
 At its core, this case is about restoring government workers’ First Amendment rights to freedom of speech and association.
 To better understand the case and why Americans should care about the outcome, here are some important things to know:

 To keep their jobs, should government employees in America be forced to fund political agendas they disagree with?